Karan-3108/raptor/x/mint/spec/01_concepts.md

 ## The Minting Mechanism

 The minting mechanism was designed to:
- - allow for a inflation rate determined by Juno Tokenemics
+ - allow for a inflation rate determined by Raptor Tokenemics

 It can be broken down in the following way:
 - Phase 1: Fixed inflation 40%